TOP 15 PLACES TO PROPOSE IN CHICAGO

 Why We Love It

-I am a preferred vendor at The Rookery and my team and I have captured more proposals (50+) and weddings (25+) there then anywhere else in the world!
+I am a preferred vendor at The Rookery and my team and I have captured more proposals (150+) and weddings (50+) there than anywhere else in the world!
 I’ve modeled my brand around the Art Deco stylings of The Rookery and the main image on my website features John Root’s famed “Oriel Staircase”.

 The Rookery can be rented in exclusive privacy which provides the ultimate seclusion for those seeking a location that is completely isolated from the rest of the world.